 - Huge amount of RGB goodness on offer

 - Wrist rest is very comfortable, and the magnetic attachment works really well

 - On-the-fly system means you don’t need to use the software to change settings

 - There really is nothing to dislike about the MK750

 The recommended retail price of £149.99 in the UK is to be expected of a premium, range-topping mechanical gaming keyboard.
-At the time of the review, however, the MK750 could be found for as little as £118.99 online searching the latest offers on Argos from Dealslands.
+At the time of the review, however, the MK750 could be found for as little as £118.99 online searching the latest offers on Dealslands.
 I would wholeheartedly recommend this to anyone at the recommended price, but for less than £120 it’s an absolute no-brainer!